Barbi Sargent and Strawberry Shortcake

 Barbi Sargent won the rights to Strawberry Shortcake back because of this case, but

-Meet the Creator of Strawberry Shortcake.....
+Meet the Creator of the Strawberry Shortcake Character.....

 The Wonderful World of Barbi Sargent